-Following the conclusion of an audit and the compilation of the audit report, each individual auditor is required to complete submit an Auditor Feedback Form (see Appendix 3) providing his/her observations on the conduct of the audit.
+Following the conclusion of an audit and the compilation of the audit report, each individual auditor is required to complete and submit an Auditor Feedback Form (see Appendix 3) providing his/her observations on the conduct of the audit.
 These forms will be utilized to provide a qualitative assessment on the audit process so as to identify areas of improvement for future audits.
 The assessment will be carried out by the Chief, [DASS].

-If an individual auditor or group of auditors has reason to believe that they are under any pressure to act illegally, improperly or in an unethical manner, or are asked to take any action that is in contravention of the procedures laid out in the AIH, they are to report this matter in writing to the Director General CAA through the Chief, [DASS].
+If an individual auditor or group of auditors has reason to believe that they are under any pressure to act illegally, improperly or in an unethical manner, or are asked to take any action that is in contravention of the procedures laid out in this Handbook, they shall report this matter in writing to the Director General CAA through the Chief, [DASS] without delay.

 Aerodrome Inspector powers and authority

-Aerodrome Inspectors carry formal authorizations, to be produced if required, enabling them to exercise their powers in accordance with all the elements of the [CA ACT] and CAR/Aerodromes.
+Aerodrome Inspectors carry formal authorizations, to be produced if required, enabling them to exercise their powers in accordance with all the elements of the [CA ACT] and [CAR/Aerodromes].
 These powers include the ability:

 to inspect any part of any aerodrome;